warpstreamlabs/gobuildcache/README.md

 `gobuildcache` uses exclusive filesystem locks to fence `GET` and `PUT` operations for the same file such that only one operation can run concurrently for any given file (operations across different files can proceed concurrently).
 This ensures that the filesystem does not get corrupted by trying to write the same file path concurrently if concurrent PUTs are received for the same file.
 It also prevents `GET` operations from seeing torn/partial writes from failed or in-flight `PUT` operations.
 Finally, it deduplicates `GET` operations against the remote backend, which saves resources, money, and bandwidth.

+# Frequently Asked Questions

-# Why should I use gobuildcache?
+## Why should I use gobuildcache?

 The alternative to using `gobuildcache` is to manually manage the go build cache yourself by restoring a shared go build cache at the beginning of the CI run, and then saving the freshly updated go build cache at the end of the CI run so that it can be restored by subsequent CI jobs.
 However, the approach taken by `gobuildcache` is much more efficient, resulting in dramatically lower CI times (and bills) with significantly less "CI engineering" required.